 The Massage Therapy Program is designed to provide the essential skills to become a bodywork practitioner.
-Curriculum focuses on integration of the physical, emotional and spiritual aspects of our students.
+The curriculum focuses on the integration of the physical, emotional and spiritual aspects of our students.
 The Student Massage Practice Center provides a hands-on opportunity for students to improve their skills in a professional-type atmosphere under the guidance of a licensed therapist/instructor.
 Discover more by attending one of our monthly Massage Therapy ORIENTATIONS (see Forms/Resources on left).

 In only a few semesters, you can be on your way to working as a licensed therapist in a spa, health club, medical clinic, or other exciting location!